anujdutt9/AlexaSkill-using-Python-Flask/README.md

 # AlexaSkill-using-Python-Flask
-*This repository contains code for Alexa Skill using Python 3 and Flask.*
+*This repository contains Python Jupyter Notebook for Alexa Skill using Python 3 and Flask.*

 #Requirements
 1.**flask**